osa-ora/hr-mcp-agent-demo/README.md

 ### 3. Custom HR MCP Server

-A custom MCP server built using FastMCP that exposes HR operations as tools.
+A custom MCP server built using FastMCP that exposes HR operations as tools, FastMCP is a Python framework for building and exposing tools through the Model Context Protocol (MCP).
+It simplifies the creation of AI-accessible services by providing a lightweight way to define, register, and serve tools that can be discovered and invoked by MCP-compatible agents and clients.

 Example capabilities include: